Romania Travel Blog (Updated 2024)

 You’ll find good produce, much of it organic and traditionally produced.

-Village cows feed on wildflowers to make amazing milk and butter, home-made bread and jams are easy to find and there are plenty of traditional dishes to explore.
+Village cows feed on wildflowers to make amazing milk and butter, homemade bread and jams are easy to find and there are plenty of traditional dishes to explore.

 Sarmale cu Mamaliguta, stuffed cabbage leaves with polenta, is a festive dish and our favourite Romanian dish so far.
-It’s hard to make, Chef got a master-class from a cook in the village.
+It’s hard to make, Chef got a master class from a cook in the village.
 Folding those cabbage leaves takes practice.

 Expect a hot chilli, fresh or pickled, and a dollop of sour cream (smantana) on the side.

+Mici or Mititei are rolled meat sausages, without skin (top right, above).
+Served with beautiful mustards on the side.
 This is Romania’s traditional and most typical street food and if you’re hungry, you’ll find a grill serving mici outside most supermarkets or at any market.

 It will probably be next to the placinta (a large fried dough cake, sweet or savoury) and the funnel cake stalls.